Why Formally Report Academic Misconduct?

-Some instructors may choose not to formally report students for academic misconduct.
-This may be due to an overwhelming number of cases, an instructor attempting to give a student the benefit of the doubt, instructors not wanting to heavily sanction students, or alternatively due to frustration over limited sanctions options.
+Some instructors may choose not to report students who engage in academic dishonesty.
+This may be due to an instructor wanting to give a student the benefit of the doubt, instructors not wanting to heavily sanction students, instructors who feel overwhelming by other duties or number of incident, or instructors who are frustration over limited sanctions options.

-We highly recommend instructors report incident of academic misconduct for a variety of reasons:
+We highly recommend instructors report academic integrity breaches for a variety of reasons:

 The Office of Student Conduct & Academic Integrity compiles an annual report every year of cases that are reported and investigated by the office.
-The annual report provides the College community with a helpful understanding of the culture of academic integrity at the College and provides recommendations on future initiatives, as well as guages the success of past or current initiatives.
+The annual report provides the College community with a helpful understanding of the culture of academic integrity at the College and guides future initiatives.

 Read the current SCAI annual report.

-This first reported violation is meant to serve as an educational moment for students who may be unaware or unfamiliar with the academic integrity policy.
+A first reported incident is meant to serve as an educational opportunity for students who may be unaware or unfamiliar with the College’s academic integrity policy.

-Additionally, the formal letter from the Office of Student Conduct & Academic Integrity also tends to stress the severity of these academic integrity violations and the consequences.
+Additionally, the formal letter from the Office of Student Conduct & Academic Integrity on behalf of the instructor, helps to stress the importance academic integrity to the College and the consequences for a breach.

 The available sanctions to instructors for first incidents of academic misconduct include: